Chimichurri Chicken Soup

 - 2 green onions, sliced

-Here are a few more Gold’n Plump boneless skinless chicken thigh recipes you might like:
+And a few more chicken recipes you might like:

 At Gold’n Plump, good chicken is their mission.
-The brand is proud to offer the best tasting chicken, raised on family farms in Minnesota and Wisconsin.
+They are proud to offer the best tasting chicken, raised on family farms in Minnesota and Wisconsin.
 Gold’n Plump chickens are raised with No Antibiotics-Ever and carry the American Humane Certified™ seal.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 See our disclosure policy for more info.